Structure Prompts with Static Content First to Maximize Cache Hits¶

 )

-After — static prefix fixed at session start, variable suffix appended:
+After — the static prefix is fixed at session start, and the variable suffix is appended:

 # Built once per session — stable cache prefix